-- Seal extension of part of Eighty-Eight Valley Road. - Road construction at Stringer Road, Redwood Valley. - Queen Street Salisbury Road intersection upgrade. - Port Tarakohe marina development and wharf replacement. - Lee Valley Dam investigations. - Takaka fire fighting water supply. - Wastewater treatment plant upgrade in Takaka. - Wastewater reticulation upgrade of mains in central Motueka. - Land drainage improvements in Tasman village. - Stormwater improvements in a number of settlements. - Lower Motueka River flood protection design and investigation. - Mapua Waterfront Park development. - ASB Aquatic Centre new learners' pool and funding towards a Golden Bay school pool upgrade. - Waimea River Park enhancements.
+- Road construction at Stringer Road. - Lower Motueka River flood protection investigation.

+- Development of an 86 berth marina and wharf replacement at Port Tarakohe, Golden Bay. - Lee Valley Dam investigations. - Takaka fire fighting water supply. - Wastewater treatment plant upgrade in Takaka. - Wastewater reticulation upgrade of mains in central Motueka. - Land drainage improvements design for Tasman village. - Stormwater improvements in a number of settlements. - Mapua Waterfront Park development. - ASB Aquatic Centre fitness centre and funding towards a Golden Bay school pool upgrade. - Waimea River Park enhancements. - Funding towards the development of the Tasman loop of the National Cycleway from Richmond through to Tapawera and Richmond to Mapua and onto Motueka. - Funding for further developing Saxton Field including an athletics/cricket pavilion. - Development planning for Motueka West, Mapua and Eastern Golden Bay.

-We are planning all these projects while maintaining the existing services and our usual activities.
-As noted by the Mayor, we are planning a 3.97 percent General Rate increase (which includes 3 percent for inflation) and increases to some of the Targeted Rates.
+These projects will proceed while maintaining the existing services and our usual activities.
+As noted by the Mayor, we are planning a 3.97 percent general rate increase (including 3 percent for inflation) and increases to some of the targeted rates.